jeremycook123/aws-key-disabler-2020/readme.md

 aws iam get-user
 ```

-Make sure that this AWS IAM user has IAM admin priviledges - so that it can create the various AWS resources (Lambda, IAM, CloudWatch etc.) used by this project.
+Make sure that this AWS IAM user has IAM admin *like* priviledges - so that it can create the various AWS resources (Lambda, IAM, CloudWatch etc.) used by this project.

 1. Grab yourself a copy of this repo `git clone https://github.com/jeremycook123/aws-key-disabler-2020`
 2. Navigate into the `/grunt` folder